 This is what happens in the video

-In this video, I will demonstrate how its setup and how we work with it.
-So, first of all, I will enter my chart of accounts to see the list of all my accounts that we have setup here in our default setup and let’s try to run through what it does in here.
+First, I will enter my chart of accounts to see the list of all the accounts, that we have set up here, and let’s go through what it does in here.

-Let’s look at how this works more specifically.
-So for instance, if I filter on my account number, and I’ll just see all my accounts starting with number one.
+If I filter on the account number, and I’ll just see all my accounts starting with number one.

 Now, I can see I have for instance my sales of retail which is a type begin-total, it means I cannot post on this account, and it goes also all the way to my total of retails which is an end-total.